 WHAT DEVICES DOES THE LAW APPLY TO?

-What is clear is that this law specifically prohibits the use of a mobile device for communication purposes – whether that is by making or receiving calls or messages or by using internet services.
 The law still applies if you’re stopped at traffic lights, queuing in traffic or supervising a learner driver.

 CAN I STILL USE MY MOBILE PHONE AS A SAT NAV?